Skip to main content

 Deadline:February 15, 2026

-Description: For students who plan to pursue a degree in education.
 The student, or an immediate family member, must have a Credit Union account in good standing to qualify for either scholarship.
 The applicant must be a graduating senior attending high school within East Texas Professional Credit Union’s field of membership.
 Scholarship eligibility extends to students attending school in Anderson, Angelina, Camp, Cass, northern Cherokee, Franklin, Gregg, Harrison, Henderson, Marion, Morris, Nacogdoches, Panola, Rusk, Smith, Titus and Upshur counties.
 THE APPLICANT MUST QUALIFY FOR MEMBERSHIP THROUGH ONE OF THE COUNTIES THAT WE SERVE.

 Scholarships: